klavdiiaN/disco/discojs/src/models/ppnet/README.md

   - 📁 client_2
   - 📁 client_3

 You can experiment with different number of clients.
 Validation set is optional (it must have the same organization as the `train` folder).
 If it's not provided, 10% of the training data will be saved for validation.
-The `push` dataset is (a part of) training data and needed to visualize the prototypes.
-You may need to provide it separately if the training data has been augmented with image modifications such as flipping, rotating, etc. The `push` folder must also be organized as `train`.
+The `push` dataset is (a part of) training data and necessary to visualize the prototypes.
+You may need to provide it separately if the training data has been augmented with image modifications such as flipping, rotation, etc. The `push` folder must also be organized as `train`.
 Now, you're ready to start.

 ### 💡 Training a global model in a federated setting